-Mitigation Measures/ Standard Conditions of Mitigation Monitoring: Environmental Impact Approval Monitoring Schedule Monitoring Responsibility Monitoring Procedure -1d) are added to supplement and further implement SCA Cultrl-1 to decrease the potential for adverse damage of archaeological resources, paleontological resources and human remains during construction.
-To implement these additional SCAs, the Project applicant may choose to either implement SCA Cultrl-1a (Intensive Pre-Construction Survey) or SCA Cultrl-1d (Construction ALERT Sheet).
-If, in either case, a high potential presence of historic-period archaeological resources on the Project site is indicated or a potential resource is discovered, the Project applicant shall also implement SCA Cultrl-1b (Construction Period Monitoring), SCA Cultrl-1c (Avoidance and/or Find Recovery) and SCA Cultrl-1d (to establish a Construction Survey was originally implemented per SCA Cultrl-1a, or to update and provide more specificity to the initial Construction ALERT Sheet if a Construction Alert Sheet was originally implemented per SCA Cultrl-1d).
-If in either case a high potential presence of historic-period archaeological resources is not discovered, SCAs Cultrl-1, -2 and -3 shall apply and be adequate to decrease the potential for adverse damage to archaeological resources, paleontological resources and human remains during construction. a.
+Mitigation Measures/ Standard Conditions of Mitigation Monitoring: Environmental Impact Approval Monitoring Schedule Monitoring Responsibility Monitoring Procedur -1d) are added to supplement and further implement SCA Cultrl-1 to decrease the potential for adverse damage of archaeological resources, paleontological resources and human remains during construction.
+To • - implement these additional SCAs, the Project applicant may choose to either implement SCA Cultrl-1a (Intensive Pre-Construction Survey) or SCA Cultrl-1d ~ (Construction ALERT Sheet).
+If, in either case, a high potential presence of historic-period archaeological resources on the Project site is indicated or a potential resource is discovered, the Project applicant shall also implement SCA Cultrl-1b (Construction Period Monitoring), SCA Cultrl-1c (Avoidance and/or Find Recovery) and SCA Cultrl-1d (to establish a Construction ALERT Sheet if the Intensive Pre- Construction Survey was originally implemented per SCA Cultrl-1a, or to update and provide more specificity to the initial Construction ALERT Sheet if a Construction Alert Sheet was originally implemented per SCA Cultrl-1d).
+If in either case a high potential presence of historic-period archaeological resources is not discovered, SCAs Cultrl-1, -2 and -3 shall apply and be adequate to decrease the potential for adverse damage to archaeological resources, paleontological resources and human remains during construction.
+SCA Cultrl-1a through -1d are detailed as follows: a.
 Intensive Pre-Construction Survey.
 Prior to demolition, grading and/or construction.
-The project applicant, upon approval from the City Planning Department, may choose to complete a site-specific, intensive archaeological resources study prior to soil-distrubing activities occurring on the Project site.
-The purpose of the site-specific, intensive archaeological resources study is early identification of the potential presence of historic-period archaeological resources on the Project site.
+The Submittal prior to demolition, grading City of Oakland CEDA- Planning & Zoning Review and approve qualified archaeologis project applicant, upon approval from the City Planning Department, may choose to complete a site-specific, intensive archaeological resources and/or construction.
+City of Oakland CEDA- Building Services Division, Zoning Review and approve study; study prior to soil-disturbing activities occurring on the Project site.
+The purpose of the site-specific, intensive archaeological resources study is early identification of the potential presence of historic- period archaeological resources on the Project site.
+Inspection.
+Confirm that all applicable measures a being implemented o complied with.
 If that approach is selected, the study shall be conducted by a qualified archaeologist approved by the City Planning Department.
 If prepared, at a minimum, the study shall include: i.
-An intensive cultural resources study of the Submittal prior to demolition, grading and/or construction.
-City of Oakland CEDA- Planning & Zoning City of Oakland CEDA- Building Services Division, Zoning Inspection.
-Review and approve qualified archaeologist Review and approve study; Confirm that all applicable measures are being implemented or complied with.
+An intensive cultural resources study of the